 If you want Merino socks, we’ve got ‘em.
 These are super soft, feel ridiculously good straight out of the pack, and have 80% Merino wool content which makes them some of the Merino-iest socks on the planet.

 We know plenty of you will be wearing running shorts, but if you need undies (mens and womens), these are the go.
 Soft, lightweight, with all the benefits of a Merino layer.
 To keep your ‘valuables’ safe and warm and comfortable.

 Don’t Hit The Trails Without These.

-While the Altitude Tops are contact fit to maximise the thermal properties, the Keystone Tops offer more of a casual, relaxed fit – perfect for those of us who aren’t rocking six packs!
-These tops are made with 100% superfine Australian Merino and are slightly thinner than the Altitude range (but still fully mandatory gear compliant), so if you’re looking for all of the natural performance and comfort of our MicroMerino® thermal layers, but with a regular, everyday fit, then the Keystone is for you!
+The Keystone tops are made with 100% superfine Australian Merino and are slightly thinner than the Altitude range (but still fully mandatory gear compliant), so if you’re looking for all of the natural performance and comfort of our MicroMerino® thermal layers, but with a regular, everyday fit, then the Keystone is for you!